Does the Acast embed player pre-load audio on my website?

 Can I add the embed player to my website?

 You sure can!
+You can add the embed player to your website.
 Embedding your latest episode on your website is a great way for new listeners to find you through web search.

 Can I set the embed player to auto-play on my website?